appsquickly/NanoFrame/README.md

 ## Why?

 "Everything should be made as simple as possible, but no simpler".
 This quote, attributed to Albert Einstein doesn't just apply to solving the deepest mysteries in science.
-We can use it as a guide post in software development too.
+We can use it as a guide-post in software development too.
 In fact "simplicity" among "communication", "feedback", "courage" and "respect" is one of the five core values of [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming).

 ## Why not Autolayout?